 A little easier to access than Kuoquot, this is a very large area of protected water and offshore fishing for Chinook salmon, many of which are returning to Nootka Sound.
 June, July, and August is the peak time to fish here.

 This place has the largest feeding grounds of any location on the BC coast for Chinook salmon and Halibut including the protected Barkley Sound.
 Ucluelet may have the largest amount of “feeders” which make it very consistent.
 Many days will see 10-30 Chinook hooked between 10-30 lbs.
 Big Bank is the famous location that many people think of when talking about Ucluelet.
 Halibut limits usually come in June to mid to late August and you can catch Lingcod along the shores from April to October.
 Because of the large area for fishing, boats are generally spread out.
 It may be the best bang for you dollar if you are looking at very productive fishing and is very easy to get to.
-Check out guided fishing packages including accommodation for Ucluelet BC.
+Check out guided fishing packages at www.salmoneye.net for Salmon Eye Charters including accommodation for Ucluelet BC.
+They have a 50lbs a day guarantee unlike any other charter or fishing resort in BC or Alaska.

 1.5 hours from Victoria, Port Renfrew is accessible and also has some great fishing.
 About 30 miles by boat from Port Renfrew is the Swiftsure Bank which can be very productive.